CSCfi/csc-user-guide/docs/data/datasets/metadata-and-documentation.md

 ### Discovery metadata

-**Descriptive metadata** of a dataset can be divided into two subcategories: **1) core metadata** *or study level metadata* (for discovery and identification - for search and citation) and **2) detailed descriptive metadata** *or data level metadata* (variable configurations, work-flows, processing code etc. - for enabling assessment and reuse).
-More about detailed descriptive metadata in [Data documentation](#data-documentation-also-called-detailed-descriptive-metadata-or-data-level-metadata).
+**Descriptive metadata** of a dataset can be divided into two subcategories:

-***Core metadata* includes**
+**1) core metadata** *or study level metadata* (for discovery and identification - for search and citation), which includes:

 * a persistent identifier to be used when citing the dataset or reporting re-use
  * general information about the dataset (title, the field of science, keywords, content coverage, variables)
  * information about agents (creators, contributors, publisher, distributor)
  * information about access (download link or access information and rights statements)